Teanlouise/shared-world/README.md

 -	Check that running once finished with provided url (shared-world.appspot.com)

 ### Frontend - Google Firebase

 ![frontend](https://user-images.githubusercontent.com/19520346/69108491-8c2d5080-0ac0-11ea-815b-a0c3ead9c517.png)

+Originally to be deployed on app engine, however this was not the best option.
+Instea, deployed on Google Firebase which is designed for easy deployment of frontend apps.
+Due to the api nature of this program and Django they could be deployed seperately.
+This structure provided greater effeciency and results then when running together locally.

 -	Go to firebase console and create a project
 -	Install Firebase tools